borgbackup/borg/docs/installation.rst

 * liblz4_
 * some Python dependencies, pip will automatically install them for you
-* optionally, the llfuse_ Python package is required if you wish to mount an archive as a FUSE filesystem.
-FUSE >= 2.8.0 is required for llfuse.
+* optionally, the llfuse_ Python package is required if you wish to mount an archive as a FUSE filesystem. llfuse has been tested in version 0.40.x, 0.41.x might also work, >= 0.42.x does not work (due to API changes in llfuse).
+FUSE >= 2.8.0 is required for llfuse 0.40.

 In the following, the steps needed to install the dependencies are listed for a selection of platforms.
 If your distribution is not covered by these